How to Find Your Mac’s IP Address

 Recap

-That’s probably more information than you ever wanted to know about finding your Mac’s IP address, but once you’re done with that, protect your Mac further with macOS antivirus software.
-And yes, Macs need antivirus, even with their built-in protection.
-VPNs are only the beginning!
+That’s most likely more than you ever thought you would know about finding your Mac’s IP address.
+But, once you find that IP, you can give your Mac protect your Mac more with one of the best macOS antivirus software.
+And yes, Macs need antivirus, even with their built-in safeguards.
+VPNs are only the start!

 Frequently Asked Questions